Philosophy

 Oct.
 6th, 2022: Minority Minds & Epistemic Injustice (panel).
 At Inclusion Beyond Face Value: Metaphilosophy of Social Justice, Central European University, Vienna.
 Organised by the Minorities & Philosophy chapter at CEU.

 Aug.
 31st, 2022: [With Dr. Martin Huth] The Normate Body Schema and Assistive Technology: What Merleau-Ponty gets wrong about the ‘blind man’s cane’.
 At the British Society for Phenomenology 2022 Annual UK Conference’.
 University of Exeter (UK).
-Recording to follow.

 May 19th, 2022.
 How can affective engagement help bridge the gulf between differently situated knowers?
 One hour discursive workshop session, as part of day-long workshop, ‘Knowing the Distance: Intersectional, Decolonial, and Affective Approaches to Knowledge’.
 At the Messerli Research Institute (Vienna).
-Abstracts and workshop information available here.

 May 9th, 2022.
 Knowing Me, Knowing You, Aha! – Some Problems for Empathy as a Social-Epistemic Practice.
 At ‘Imagination & Empathy: What Possibilities, What Challenges, What Limits’ (one-day workshop).
 At the Dept. of Philosophy, University of Vienna, and online.
-Full abstract available here.
-Recording forthcoming.

 Dec.
 10th, 2020.
 Notes From the Lunatic Fringe: A Thought Experiment Talks Back.
 At “Intersectional and Transnational Perspectives on Minorities and Philosophy”.
 University College Dublin.
-Full recording (incl. captions) available here.

 Articles, Essays, etc.